YallapragadaAparna/feature-1/README.md

 ### SmartCart AI: Multi-Agent System for Personalized E-Commerce
-I built a smart e-commerce system that gives personalized product recommendations using a multi-agent AI setup with Ollama LLMs and  SQLite database
+(Here the video is uploaded if you can downloadyou can saw the video) I built a smart e-commerce system that gives personalized product recommendations using a multi-agent AI setup with Ollama LLMs and  SQLite database

 ##### working: